A postgraduate program

-Applicants must normally hold an approved Bachelor degree or equivalent qualification which includes:
+Applicants must normally hold an approved Bachelor degree or an equivalent qualification which includes:

-- at least the equivalent of 9 Flinders units in human biochemistry topics studied at second year level
+- at least the equivalent of 9 Flinders units (0.25 EFTSL) in human biochemistry topics studied at second year undergraduate level

-- at least the equivalent of 6 Flinders units in human physiology topics studied at second year level
+- at least the equivalent of 9 Flinders units (0.25 EFTSL) in human physiology topics studied at second year undergraduate level

 International students: Entry and English language requirements

 Immunisation and Communicable Diseases: Requirements for Clinical Placements

 This course includes clinical placements which aim to provide students with the practical experience required for the workplace.
 Students on placement have both an increased risk of most vaccine preventable diseases as well as the potential to transmit infections to susceptible patients.
 Students who are required to complete clinical placements as part of their course must therefore be immunised in accordance with the relevant State or Territory immunisation standards (e.g. Health Immunisation for Health Care Workers in South Australia 2014 Policy Guideline) and any additional private provider requirements as needed.

 Further information about immunisation and other clinical placement requirements.